lullsea/lullsea/README.md

 - 👋 Hi, I’m @lullsea
-- 👀 I’m interested in everything to do with tech
+- 👀 I’m interested in everything involving tech
-- 🌱 I’m currently learning game design
+- 🌱 I’m currently learning shaders and AI modelling.
 - 💞️ I’m looking to collaborate on _hmu
 - 📫 How to reach me lullseapoint@gmail.com